 Back at school the following week the class wrote thank you letters to King’s College Hospital: ‘Thank you for letting us visit,’ wrote one child.
 ‘I like the cichin and reading the book.
 Also I like it when we saw the sik people.’

-They also received their ‘Dream Big box’ which included bags with backdrops, props, books, literacy activities and dressing up items related to careers as supermarket managers, architects, chefs, scientists, journalists and doctors.
+They also received their ‘Dream Big box’.
+This included bags with backdrops, props, books, literacy activities pl;usdressing up items related to careers as supermarket managers, architects, chefs, scientists, journalists and doctors.

-The children spent a day exploring different jobs through role play and fun literacy activities, so they wrote prescriptions as doctors, recipes as chefs and receipts for customers, bringing literacy and the world of work to life.
-At the end of the programme, children put their speaking skills into action as they presented their work to their parents and carers at a celebration event in school where the parents had a chance to see the career themed books:
+The children spent a day exploring different jobs through role play and fun literacy activities.
+They wrote prescriptions as doctors, recipes as chefs and receipts for customers, bringing literacy and the world of work to life.
+At the end of the programme, children put their speaking skills into action.
+They presented their work to their parents and carers at a celebration event in school where the parents had a chance to see the career themed books:

 - Pirates in the Supermarket by Timothy Knapman and illustrated by Sarah Warburton

 - Iggy Peck Architect by Andrea Beaty and David Roberts and illustrated by Chad W. Beckerman

 - Izzy Gizmo by Pip Jones and illustrated by Sara Ogilvie